-+Special note: Thirty percent not applicable if not enrolled in the course but passed the EOC (credit acceleration program [CAP]).
+\Special note: Thirty percent not applicable if not enrolled in the course but passed the EOC (Credit Acceleration Program [CAP]).
+(See s.
+1008.22, F.S.)

 What is the difference between the 18-credit ACCEL option and the 24-credit option?